1jour1vin

 Nose

-aromas of candied red berries, vanilla, pepper
+aromas of candied red berries, vanilla, and pepper

-Structured.
+Well-structured.
 Good length.
 Silky tannins.
-Excellent aromatic persistence.
+Excellent finish.

 Serve